-Reliable research indicates that the use and the usage patterns of substance dependents changing and that numbers and types of substance dependence increases rapidly.
+Reliable research indicates that the use and the usage patterns of substance dependants are changing and that the numbers and types of substance dependence are increasing rapidly.
 For example, the research shows that:

 – Between 10% and 33% of adults suffer from an alcohol dependency problem –

 i.e. between 1.8 and 3 million South Africans;

 – 25% of pre-teens have tried drugs, that is about 2.5 million;